 - Oops!Something went wrong.Please try again later.

-Regular readers will know that we love our dividends at Simply Wall St, which is why it's exciting to see Strix Group Plc (LON:KETL) is about to trade ex-dividend in the next 3 days.
-The ex-dividend date is usually set to be one business day before the record date which is the cut-off date on which you must be present on the company's books as a shareholder in order to receive the dividend.
-The ex-dividend date is important because any transaction on a stock needs to have been settled before the record date in order to be eligible for a dividend.
-Thus, you can purchase Strix Group's shares before the 30th of September in order to receive the dividend, which the company will pay on the 7th of October.
+Chemtrade Logistics Income Fund (TSE:CHE.UN) is about to trade ex-dividend in the next three days.
+The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
+It is important to be aware of the ex-dividend date because any trade on the stock needs to have been settled on or before the record date.
+Accordingly, Chemtrade Logistics Income Fund investors that purchase the stock on or after the 29th of June will not receive the dividend, which will be paid on the 26th of July.

 Have Earnings And Dividends Been Growing?

-With that being said, if you're still considering Strix Group as an investment, you'll find it beneficial to know what risks this stock is facing.
-To help with this, we've discovered 4 warning signs for Strix Group that you should be aware of before investing in their shares.
+With that being said, if you're still considering Chemtrade Logistics Income Fund as an investment, you'll find it beneficial to know what risks this stock is facing.
+For example - Chemtrade Logistics Income Fund has 1 warning sign we think you should be aware of.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.